Do I Need a Visa on Arrival for Laos?

 - A completed visa application form signed by the applicant.

-- Two recent passport-type photographs in color and with a light background.
+- Two recent passport-type photographs and with a light background.

 The visa on arrival application form is available at 22 ports of entry in Laos or when traveling by plane are given by the airline before landing.